 Depreciation Isn't a Cash Outlay

 The cash outlay occurs when you bought that computer network in the first year.
 The depreciation is an expense and is subtracted from the income the company generates but doesn't reduce the amount of cash the company has.
 You only pay for the asset once when it's acquired.

 Everything Depreciates Except Land

 You can't use up land.
-The value of the land doesn't depreciate like other assets.
-The building itself will have to be replaced eventually.
+The value of the land doesn't depreciate like the building itself that will have to be replaced eventually.
 That usage is reflected by depreciating the building over its expected lifetime.
 What complicates matters is when real estate values go up, it's tempting to think that the building is worth more on the balance sheet.
-That's not the case, unless the building is actually sold at the increased value.
+That's not the case unless the building is actually sold at the increased value.

 Brian Hill is the author of four popular business and finance books: "The Making of a Bestseller," "Inside Secrets to Venture Capital," "Attracting Capital from Angels" and his latest book, published in 2013, "The Pocket Small Business Owner's Guide to Business Plans."